kitwaicloud/kitwaicloud.github.io/login/login.md

    ​

-3. Import a user key pair by clicking on Computer menu and Key Pairs menu which is under Compute menu, respectively.
+3. Import an user key pair by clicking on Computer menu and Key Pairs menu which is under Compute menu, respectively.
 Then, click on Import Key Pair button.

    <img src="importkeypair-1.png" width="600">